 - Attend a PTA Information Session to understand the nature of the program, the admission process and the rigor and time commitments needed to be successful.

-- Apply to Montgomery College - Submit a Montgomery College Admissions Application on-line with a non-refundable $25 fee (unless currently enrolled) If applicable, submit official copies of prior learning: college, military, and Excelsior College Exam transcripts; results from international transcript evaluation services; and AP, IB, CLEP, DSST or DANTES test scores to the Office of Admissions and Records for review.
+- Apply to Montgomery College - Submit a Montgomery College Admissions Application on-line with a non-refundable $25 fee (unless currently enrolled).
+Submit official copies of prior learning: college, military, and Excelsior College Exam transcripts; results from international transcript evaluation services; and AP, IB, CLEP, DSST or DANTES test scores to the Office of Enrollment Services for review.
 NOTE: If you attended Montgomery College, DO NOT include a transcript from Montgomery College.
 One will be generated when you submit your Health Sciences Application.
 A transcript evaluation will help you to ensure that you do not duplicate coursework.

-- Prepare for the Test of Essentials Academic Skills (TEAS)- Students are strongly encouraged to prepare for TEAS.
-Students should register for TEAS, Version 6 - NURSING.
-Plan to attend a TEAS information session to understand how TEAS is used in the application process, to connect with available resources, and to learn how to best prepare for the exam.
-For more information about TEAS, visit www.montgomerycollege.edu/teas
+- Prepare for the Test of Essentials Academic Skills (TEAS) - Students should register for TEAS, Version 6 - NURSING.
+Plan to attend a TEAS Information Session to understand how TEAS is used in the application process, to connect with available resources, and to learn how to best prepare for the exam.
+For more information about TEAS, visit www.montgomerycollege.edu/teas.

-- See a counselor - If you need to speak with a counselor for academic advising, contact the Office of Counseling and Advising at one of the three campuses.
+- See a counselor - If you need to speak with a counselor for academic advising, meet with a MC counselor in Office of Counseling and Advising.
 Be sure to complete steps 1-3 first!

 (NOTE: There are two applications: one for admission to the College and a second application for the health sciences programs.)

 - Must have the minimum requirement and a minimum GPA of 2.50 for consideration.
 This GPA is based on the most recent 24 college credits earned, high school records will be included in this calculation.
 Official transcripts are required.

 - Must complete the TEAS test and attach scores to the Health Sciences Application.
-Must meet the minimum Adjusted Individual Scores or above listed below.
-Students can take the exam twice in a twelve-months period.
-Please review the Frequently Asked Questions for more information.
+Must meet the minimum Adjusted Individual Scores listed below.
+Students may take the exam twice during a 12 month period.
+The Adjusted Individual Total Score will be used to rank eligible students.
 The most recent score will be used.

 - Health Sciences admissions will be based on courses completed and grades earned through the prior fall semester only.